giftyhq/plugin-woocommerce/readme.txt

 = I have a different question.
 How can I get in touch? =

 We're more than happy to help you out!
-You can contact us through our [contact page](https://business.gifty.nl/contact).
+You can contact us through our [contact page](https://gifty.nl/contact).

 == Changelog ==

+= 2.0.0 =
+* Apply gift cards as payment instead of as coupon discount
+* Added a dedicated gift card form on the cart and checkout page
+* Added support for WooCommerce Refunds as long as the order is unprocessed
+* Added support for WooCommerce Analytics
+* Added support for WooCommerce HPOS
+* Compatibility support with WooCommerce Gift Cards
+* Changed the minimum required PHP version from 7.2 to 8.0
+* Updated the main Gifty library

 = 1.1.0 =
 * Apply code formatting on applied gift cards